Alen123-python/Space-Invaders-Remix/README.md

 # Space-Invaders-Remix
-This is a simple pygame game, this code can be also used as a pygame tutorial because every line in this code is been explained
+This is a simple pygame game, with awsome music this code can be also used as a pygame tutorial because every line in this code is been explained